Leagues Cup: Trophy

 The Leagues Cup trophy was unveiled in September 2019 and consists of a 22 lbs silver bowl atop a pedestal.
 It is 16.5 in in height and 16.1 in wide.
 A replica trophy will be gifted to the winners following 12 months with the original trophy.

 Broadcasting

-Since 2023, all Leagues Cup matches have been broadcast worldwide on MLS Season Pass, an online streaming platform operated by Apple under its Apple TV brand.
+Since 2023, all Leagues Cup matches have been broadcast worldwide on MLS Season Pass, an online streaming platform operated by Apple under its Apple TV streaming service.
 All matches have commentary in English and Spanish, while those involving Canadian teams also include French commentary.
 A select group of matches are also set to be broadcast on television networks using their own crews, including Fox Sports and TUDN in the United States; and TSN and RDS in Canada.